 About La Marcotte

-The story starts in 1924, when due to the Revolution and the exile of an old noble family, a little boy arrives into France.
-He goes to the village of Fleury-en-Bière where he meets a young French girl whom he marries many years later.
+The story begins in 1924, when following the Russian revolution and the exile of a noble Russian family, a little boy arrives to France.
+He gets to the village of Fleury-en-Bière where he will meet, a young French girl whom he marries some years later.

-The young man with a strong personality, going under the name of de Fleury, joins the free French Forces in London next to Générale de Gaulle.
+As a young man with a strong personality, de Fleury (his given name), joins the free French Forces in London next to Générale de Gaulle.

 After the war, he is named “Compagnon de la Libération”, an extremely rare distinction in those times, all the more so that he was not French.

 Later he resides several times in Korea, works in Vienna, then in London, Algeria and finally in Paris.